-The academic prerequisites required for admission remain unchanged.
-The number of qualified applicants normally exceeds the number of seats available therefore fulfillment of the minimum admission requirement will not guarantee admission.
-If unsuccessful in the annual intake, applicants will be required to reapply the following year in order to be considered for the next intake.
-Applications will not be held from year to year.
+The number of qualified applicants normally exceeds the number of seats available therefore fulfillment of the minimum admission requirements does not guarantee admission.
+Applicants are required to reapply annually for admission to the program, applicants are not waitlisted for the following intake.